intel/rohd-hcl/doc/components/sort.md

 The [`BitonicSort`](https://intel.github.io/rohd-hcl/rohd_hcl/BitonicSort-class.html) module in ROHD-HCL accept four inputs: the clock `clk` signal, reset `reset` signal, a List of Logic()'s `toSort`, sort order `isAscending` and the name of the module `name`.

 Note that bitonic sort **MUST** have List of inputs Logic of length power of two.
 To sort inputs that do not have length power of two, you must pre-process the inputs ahead by padding with `Const(0)` to have inputs length of power of two.
-Besides, all the width in the List of `toSort` must have same width.
+Additionally, all the widths in the List of `toSort` must have same width.

 An example is shown below sorting 4 inputs of Logic signal that have width 8-bits to descending order.